hammaadworks/whatcha-do.in/docs/FullLandingPageCopy.md

 **"So... whatcha doin'?"**

+Become the person you always kept imagining!
-The app that helps you become the person you keep imagining --- by stacking **Identity × Discipline × Consistency**, one tiny action at a time.
+This app stacks up **Identity × Discipline × Consistency**, one habit at a time.

 Inspired by the iconic Phineas & Ferb question that always expects greatness.

-> "Small actions, done consistently, turn ambition into identity."
+> "Small actions, done consistently, with discipline, turn ambitions into identity."

-**CTA:** Start Your Identity Run
+**CTA:** Start Building Your Identity

 ## Problem Section

-**Ambition isn't your problem --- your system is.**
+**For the Lazy Ambitious Underachiver** because ambitions isn't your problem - your system routine is.

-You're not unmotivated.
-You're just stuck in the "ambitious underachiever" loop:
+You're not unmotivated nor lazy.
+You just lack discipline and a clear path.
+You're just stuck in the loop:

 -   Big goals → overwhelming\
 -   One broken streak → vibe gone\
--   Too many apps → no emotional connection\
+-   Too many distractions → no emotional connection\
--   Waiting for the perfect moment → never starts
+-   Waiting for the sweet perfect moment → it never starts

 whatcha-doin resets the whole game by helping you build identity, not pressure.

 > "Identity drives habits.
 Habits drive identity.
 We make the loop work
 > for you."

+cta: Redfine yourself

 ## Backstory Section